 Acetaminophen is one of the very few painkillers considered generally safe to use during pregnancy.
 A new study, however, suggests it may not be so safe after all, after identifying a link between prenatal exposure to the drug and symptoms of autism and attention deficit hyperactivity disorder.

 The study – led by researchers from the Center for Research in Environmental Epidemiology (CREAL) in Barcelona, Spain – is published in the International Journal of Epidemiology.

 Also known as paracetamol, acetaminophen is one of the most commonly used over-the-counter medications during pregnancy.
 Around

 All pregnant women should seek medical advice before taking any medications, but for most mothers-to-be, acetaminophen use is deemed safe.
 A 2010 study from the Centers for Disease Control and Prevention (CDC) found

 However, there has been some evidence that acetaminophen use during pregnancy may interfere with the brain development of offspring.
-In 2014, a study published in JAMA Pediatrics found that expectant mothers who used acetaminophen were more likely to have children with behaviors associated with attention deficit hyperactivity disorder (ADHD).
+In 2014,

 For this latest study, lead author Claudia Avella-Garcia, a researcher at CREAL, and colleagues set out to further investigate the association between acetaminophen use in pregnancy and ADHD among offspring, as well as determine whether there might be a link with autism.